UofM >

 In general this won't happen.
 If your browser crashes or you

-have a similar problem, immediately go to retake the
+have a similar problem, immediately go to take the

 technical problem prevents you from completing the placement